Martin Logan Renaissance ESL 15A

 Regular readers will have noticed the absence of the Apogee Divas in my room, not too long after having reviewed the Martin Logan Impression ESL 11A‘s.
 This is no coincidence!
 In fact, I was very close to purchasing a pair of 11A’s.
 Circumstances led to a different decision but after having obtained such great results with the 11A’s, I couldn’t help but wonder how the biggest model of this series would perform.
 After all, the Renaissance ESL 15A, part of the Masterpiece series, is the company’s very best hybrid speaker, if you don’t count the extravagant, cost-no-object Neolith above it.

 The Renaissance ESL 15A uses two 12″ (30cm) woofers per cabinet, driven by two independent 500 watts class-D amplifiers.
 The two bass drivers are smartly driven in a part bipolar, part dipolar configuration.
-For part of the bass range the two drivers are used in a bipolar configuration meaning that they are both in phase, meaning that they both extend outward while for another part of the bass range they are in dipolar configuration, in reversed phase, meaning that they move in unison, as a dipole planar speaker would.
+In other words, the phase is selectively adjusted between the woofers.
+For a part of the range, the two drivers are used in a bipolar configuration meaning that they are both in phase, and they both extend outward.
+For another part of the range, they are in dipolar configuration and in reversed-phase, so they move as a dipole planar speaker would.
 With this technique, they effectively counteract rear wall reflections.
 These speakers produce extremely powerful and coherent bass, unheard of not only from a hybrid speaker but truly reference class in its own right.
 The low-pass filter for the woofers is controlled by 24-bit Vojtko DSP, with the option to further optimize the frequency curve of the woofers using Anthem Room Correction technology.
-The frequency range is quoted as a staggering 22–21,000 Hz ±3dB which judging from the listening sessions I am certain they actually achieve, this is not just marketing speak!
+The frequency range is quoted as a staggering 22–21,000 Hz ±3dB which is not just marketing speak.
+Judging from my listening sessions I am certain that they actually do indeed achieve this.
 The ESL 15A’s are wider and taller than the 11A’s, and a lot heavier.
-Rather than being titled back like all smaller Logans, the ESL 15A’s stand straight up in a perfect 90-degree angle.
+Rather than being tilted back like all smaller Logans, the ESL 15A’s stand straight up in a perfect 90-degree angle.

 Bass matters – Full Range Dipoles and Wilsons